MCUSec/uEmu/README.md

 After finishing (typically a few minutes), you can find log files and knowledge base (KB) file (e.g., `WYCINWYC.elf-round1-state53-tbnum1069_KB.dat`) in `s2e-last` (referring to the `s2e-out-<max>`) folder.
 Detail logs will be printed to `s2e-last/debug.txt` and important log information will be printed to`s2e-last/warnings.txt` .
 More detail about log files please refer to [S2E documents](http://s2e.systems/docs/index.html) .

 **NOTE**:

 1. If you find μEmu cannot be finished KB extraction with a quiet long time (e.g., more than ten minutes), typically the reason is μEmu has been stuck.
-You should manually abort the execution, then check the configuration file and log files to find the failure reasons, then re-configure and re-run the firmware with μEmu.
+You should manually abort the execution, then check the configuration file, firmware and log files to find the reason and re-configure and re-run the firmware with μEmu.
 Thus,  we recommend user to enable debug level log information (add `--debug` in above command)  when he first time runs the firmware.

 #### Dynamic Analysis and Fuzzing Phase:

 Next, you can run the firmware with learned KB for dynamic analysis.
-About more detail about KB entries format please refer to [kb.md](docs/kb.md).
+About more detail about KB entries format please refer to [kb.md](docs/KB.md).

 The below command is to configure μEmu for running `WYCINWYC.elf` firmware in dynamic phase with `WYCINWYC.elf-round1-state53-tbnum1069_KB` KB file and fuzzing seed file `small_document.xml`.